 - Serve with optional toppings

 - Use a pre-made, paleo approved, bone broth

 - Use this Chicken stock recipe (but use a turkey carcass)

 - Make it in the crock pot the night before.
-Stuff all the turkey bones in a large crock pot with 2 tsp apple cider vinegar and cover with water.
+Stuff all the turkey bones in a large crock pot with 2 teaspoon apple cider vinegar and cover with water.
 Set on low for 8-12 hours.
 After that add in a quartered onion and several smashed cloves of garlic.
 Continue to cook on low for another 2-4 hours.
 Strain everything and use or store the resulting bone broth.